Kloudless/file-picker/README.md

 * `startFileUpload(file)`

-  Fired when a file upload starts (once per file being uploaded).
+  Fired when a file upload starts, or is requested to be retried by a user after encountering errors (see the `uploads_pause_on_error` option).
   This event is only fired when the user uploads a file via the Chooser's Computer option or the Saver.
 For the Chooser, `file` is an object containing keys `id`, `name`, `size` and `mime_type`.
 For the Saver, it contains `url` and `name`.
+  This event is fired per file and not per chunk.

 * `finishFileUpload(file)`